From BR Bullpen

 Country singer Garth Brooks, a huge baseball fan, was signed by the San Diego Padres to a minor league contract on February 12, 1999 and invited to spring training.
-The corner infielder/corner outfielder went 1-22, an average of .045 and was used mostly as a pinch hitter and left fielder.
-His lone hit was a pinch-hit second inning single off Mike Sirotka on March 21.
+The corner infielder/corner outfielder went 1-for-22, an average of .045 and was used mostly as a pinch hitter and left fielder.
+His lone hit was a pinch-hit 2nd-inning single off Mike Sirotka on March 21st.
 Upon arriving at first base, he was greeted by a hug from White Sox first baseman Frank Thomas.
 He wore uniform number 77.

 Brooks played baseball in high school and earned a track and field scholarship to Oklahoma State University; his event was the javelin.